Road Tripper Story Starters

 BEAUTIFUL SCENIC BYWAYS, HISTORIC HIGHWAYS, AND THE BEST OF SMALL TOWN KANSAS

-Kansas is home to 11 byways; nine scenic, two of which are National Scenic Byways and two designated historic byways, including the newest, Route 66.
+Kansas is home to 12 byways; nine scenic, two of which are National Scenic Byways and three designated historic byways.
 In addition to being beautiful drives, the byways each have a fascinating history and an abundance of activities to enjoy.
 Each offers travelers an opportunity to experience a small portion of Kansas' unique landscape or to follow the route of an historic military trail.

 Before the days of interstate highways, travelers wanting to drive cross-country followed fabled Route 66.
 Many travelers are surprised to learn that the "Main Street of America" passes through the southeastern corner of Kansas.
 Although Route 66 through Kansas is only 13.2 miles, the flavor of the route is still alive in the three small towns along the way - Galena, Riverton, and Baxter Springs.
 Although interstates have created a faster way to travel cross-country, Route 66 is still a popular route for travelers ready to experience a little small-town nostalgia.